lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Similarly, a SCHC compressor MAY elide the UDP checksum when another layer guarantees at least equal integrity protection for the UDP payload and the pseudo-header.
-In this case, the TV is not set, the MO is set to "ignore" and the CDA is set to "compute-checksum".
+In this case, the TV is not set, the MO is set to "ignore" and the CDA is set to "compute-\*".

 In particular, when SCHC fragmentation is used, a fragmentation MIC of 2 bytes or more provides equal or better protection than the UDP